chonte0313/CurrencyExchangeAPISwift/README.md

 - Swift 5.0+
 - A network connection to access the Currency Converter API.

+## Installation

+### Swift Package Manager

+#### Adding the Package to an iOS Project in Xcode

+1. Open your project in Xcode.
+2. Go to `File` > `Add Packages...`
+3. Enter the repository URL: `https://github.com/chonte0313/CurrencyExchangeAPISwift`
+4. Select the package options according to your project needs.
+5. Click `Add Package`.

 ## Usage

 ### Retrieve a List of Available Currencies